arazd/ProgressivePrompts/README.md

 conda env create -f environment.yaml
 ```

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;You conda should start downloading and extracting packages.
+Your conda should start downloading and extracting packages.
 This can take ~15-20 minutes.

 ### 3 Activate the environment: